Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

+{Training spiking networks at scale remains an open engineering problem (surrogate gradients, non-differentiable updates), which limits their immediate applicability to very large problems despite their theoretical energy/latency benefits.
+It is also worth reconsidering the biological plausibility of core deep network operations such as convolutions, activation functions, and optimization rules.
+A key feature of convolutions in vision—weight sharing—is absent in biological networks \cite{grossberg1987competitive}.
+Attempts to relax this via locally connected networks generally underperform in large--scale architectures and high--class categorizations \cite{bartunov2018assessing, neyshabur2020towards}.
+Biologically plausible networks can enhance interpretability, robustness, adaptability, and energy efficiency.
+However, plausibility alone does not guarantee behavioral similarity nor does it ensure better performance, which depends on task complexity, generalization, and learning efficiency.
+Full behavioral mimicry requires broader considerations of intelligence and adaptability beyond structural and functional resemblance.}

-Another missing item could be the compositional understanding of symbol-like entities such as objects.
-This encompasses the ability to recognize and represent objects not merely as isolated entities but as components of larger, more complex structures.
-In biological systems, this compositional understanding allows for the hierarchical processing of sensory information \cite{deco2017hierarchy}, enabling the perception of scenes, the understanding of contextual information, and the recognition of relationships between objects and their affordances.
-Incorporating this level of compositionality into ANNs could significantly enhance their ability to generalize from limited data, perform complex reasoning tasks, and interact more effectively with dynamic and multifaceted environments.
-This involves developing models that can dynamically form and utilize higher-order representations, mimicking the way the human brain integrates individual symbols into coherent and meaningful wholes.
-One particular computational manifestation of increased compositional understanding could be attributed to effective receptive fields of the stacked layers in CNNs \cite{luo2016understanding}, which could potentially be achieved either through using larger kernel sizes in convolutional layers \cite{ding2022scaling} or deeper architectures with smaller kernel sizes (such as ResNet etc.).
+Another missing item is the compositional understanding of symbol-like entities. {This encompasses the ability to recognize and represent objects not merely as isolated entities but as components of larger, inter-related structures.
+In biological systems, this compositional understanding allows hierarchical processing of sensory information \cite{deco2017hierarchy}, enabling scene perception, contextual understanding, and recognition of relationships between objects and their affordances.
+Incorporating this compositionality into ANNs could enhance their ability to generalize from limited data, perform complex reasoning, and interact more effectively with dynamic, multifaceted environments.} One particular computational manifestation of increased compositional understanding could be attributed to effective receptive fields of the stacked layers in CNNs \cite{luo2016understanding}, which could potentially be achieved either through using larger kernel sizes in convolutional layers \cite{ding2022scaling} or deeper architectures with smaller kernel sizes (e.g., ResNet etc.). {Abstraction and compositionality must support reasoning under incomplete knowledge, while human-inspired learning systems continually integrate new information to foster deeper understanding {for} AGI.
+Structural parallels to human anatomy can further promote explainability and interpretability, enabling AI to justify its actions in ways comprehensible to humans.
+Such transparency is especially necessary in mission-critical domains such as healthcare, where understanding AI-driven decisions can markedly be vital.}